AminoffZ/catonaut/README.md

 - 🚀 Astro enabling flexible popup design
 - 🐱‍🏍 Cool Mascot

+## 📣 Community

+Head over to the [community page](https://github.com/AminoffZ/catonaut/discussions) for announcements, Q&A, collaboration and inspiration!

 ## 🚧 Before starting

 Make sure you have some understanding of extension development.
 Here are some resources: